 A library administrator:

-- Creates the retention properties in all document classes in the library.
+- Creates retention properties in all document classes in the library.

-- Assigns a retention schedule to the root folder of the library.
+- Assigns the retention schedule to the root folder of the library.

 Note: A library can be active or pending.
 This status is different from the Life Cycle State of documents, which can be Active or Control.